Your future begins now—are you ready?

 • Garrett Sports Complex, housing a swimming pool, fitness center, basketball courts, racquetball courts, indoor track, and snack bar

-• 96% of students working full time or enrolled in graduate or professional school within six months of graduation
+• 96% of students work full time or are enrolled in graduate or professional school within six months of graduation.

-• 80% of students completing at least one internship or other professional experience before graduation
+• 90% of students complete at least one internship, conduct research, or student teach before graduation.

 • ACT middle 50%: 23–27